Things to Do in Orlando With Teens

 You can also show your teenagers wonders of a different kind at Discovery Cove®.
 Here, they can have close encounters with dolphins, exotic birds and other amazing animals.

-In the same area, iFLY Orlando Indoor Skydiving will give your teens the chance to experience flight in a safe, controlled environment, while Orlando StarFlyer at ICON Park® will take them 425 feet up at 60 mph.
+In the same area, iFLY Orlando Indoor Skydiving will give your teens the chance to experience flight in a safe, controlled environment.
 The area’s escape rooms are great for teens, too, including The Escape Game Orlando and Escapology.

 Save on discount tickets: Orlando Attractions